-3320.
-Pharmacology (CL 3:1.5:4.5 WE).
-(Traditional BSN) (Prerequisites: NURS3307, NURS3316 and NURS3620.)
-This course introduces principles of pharmcodynamics and pharmacotherapy.
+GNUR3320.
+Pharmacology (CL 3:3:0 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3307, GNUR3316 and GNUR3620.)
+This course introduces principles of pharmacodynamics and pharmacotherapy.
 Included will be classifications of drugs, the use of the nursing process for safe medication administration including legal and ethical standards.
 Life span, genetic, and cultural implications of drug therapy are explored.
 Evidenced based practice will be utilized using case studies and simulation of dosage calculations, routes and skills of administration, and methods of documentation.

-3331.
-Mental Health Nursing (CL 3:2:3 WE).
-(Traditional BSN) (Prerequisites: NURS3307, NURS3316 and NURS3620.)
+GNUR3331.
+Mental Health Nursing (CL 3:2:3 HYBRD).
+(Accelerated BSN) (Prerequisites: GNUR3307, GNUR3316 and GNUR3620.)
 This course emphasizes the concepts of altered mental health and the pathological processes associated with mental health disorders.
 The focus is on approaches to promote mental health/optimal function in the care of patients, groups, and families experiencing altered states of mental health utilizing evidence based standards of care.

-3341.
+GNUR3341.
 Nursing Care of the Patient Experiencing Cardiac Dysrhythmias (CL 3:1.4:4.8 WE).
-(Traditional BSN) (Prerequisite: Consent of instructor and Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of instructor and Associate Dean of Academic Programs.)
 This course includes assessment and nursing diagnosis of adult clients experiencing cardiac dysrhythmias.
 Pathophysiology, therapeutic modalities, patient/family response and nursing implications are emphasized throughout the course.
 The importance of interdisciplinary collaboration in the care of the patient experiencing cardiac dysrhythmias is stressed.
 The course incorporates a variety of teaching modalities including interactive computer technology, computer assisted instruction, video, seminars, and clinical observation.

-3357.
+GNUR3357.
 Holistic Health Practices in Stress Management (3:3:0 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 This course is an introduction to holistic health in stress management.
 Includes the role of the mind, body and universe in attaining high level wellness; stress and its relationship to health; and the interaction of holistic health practices in the management of stress.

-3365.
+GNUR3365.
 Introduction and Exploration into the Multiple Aspects of Forensic Science (3:3:0 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 Forensic science has multiple, significant procedures and guidelines which contribute to the medico legal analysis in the criminal justice system.
 It also provides support and treatment for victims and family members.
 Multiple disciplines, such as nursing, medicine, law, psychology, and the sciences necessary to make forensic science operate, will be explored.
 Content to be addressed includes assessment, intervention, and utilization of community resources; legal issues; and evaluation of forensic evidence.
 The course will give the student a general understanding and appreciation of forensic sciences.

-3366.
+GNUR3366.
 Hospice and Palliative Care (CL 3:2.5:1.5 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean, Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 This course will utilize readings from sociology, psychology, religion, and medical and nursing sciences as a background for discussing and analyzing therapeutic nursing interventions for care of the terminally ill client.
 Clinical and experimental techniques will be utilized to promote thought and discussion in order to explore death in its personal, general, and professional significance.

-3367.
+GNUR3367.
 Violence in Families (CL 3:2:3 WE).
-(Traditional BSN) (Prerequisite: Consent of the instructor and Dean for the Undergraduate Traditional Track.)
+(Accelerated BSN) (Prerequisite: Consent of the instructor and Associate Dean of Academic Programs.)
 Family violence has multiple, significant consequences for victims and members of families in which violence occurs.
 Concepts of assessment, intervention, utilization of community resources, and evaluation of violence in families are included.